Post originally published April 4, 2018. Updated September 4, 2020.

 As we constantly strive for solutions to devise group insurance plans that are both attractive for employees and affordable for employers, knowing the opinion of employees is key to this effort!

-A few years ago, AGA Benefit Solutions began using an online survey tool to assess this opinion.
-With almost 2,000 answers from more than 30 different companies, we can now tell you what employees really think of group insurance plans.
+Many years ago, AGA Benefit Solutions began helping employers to survey their employees to assess their opinion.
+With thousands of answers from many companies, we can now tell you what employees really think of group insurance plans.

 Among everything that’s normally covered by group insurance plans, the prescription drug program is foremost in importance for employees, with long-term disability benefit coming in close second.
 This suggests that the surveyed employees fully understand the major risk caused by an illness that can lead to high medication expenses or a prolonged loss of income.